olmax99/pyathenastack/README.md

 In directory `dockerflaskapi/dockerloansapp` run the following command:

 ```
-$ docker-compose exec web sh -c 'pipenv run flask run --host=0.0.0.0 --port=5000'
+$ docker-compose -f docker-compose.development.yml exec web sh -c 'pipenv run flask run --host=0.0.0.0 --port=5000'

 ```

 The Swagger Api documentation can be accessed in your browser at `localhost:80`.
-You successfully launched the project.

 ## Running the tests